green bg

 How Can I File an Appeal in New Jersey?

-To appeal a family court decision in New Jersey, the first step is submitting a Notice of Appeal with the Appellate Division of the Superior Court.
+To appeal a family court decision in New Jersey, the first step is submitting a Notice of Appeal with the Appellate Division of the Superior Court in the county where you reside.
+For those in Brick, Barnegate, Seaside, and Lakewood, the case would proceed through the Appellate Division of the Superior Court of New Jersey in Ocean County.
 This must be completed within a strict time limit, usually 45 days from the date of the judgment or order you are appealing.
 It’s crucial to adhere to this deadline, as failing to do so can result in the loss of your right to appeal.

 Once you have filed the Notice of Appeal, you must prepare an appellate brief.
 This is essentially a legal document that details your arguments for why the lower court’s decision should be overturned or modified.
 You should collect all relevant trial documents and exhibits.
 Depending on the circumstances, you might need to make an oral argument before the appellate court.